 - Join a group tour.
 Especially if this is your first time travelling solo this is a great way to meet other travellers, have shared experiences, and maybe even make a few new mates.
-There are loads of tour companies out there which are geared towards solo travellers.
+There are loads of tour companies out there that are geared towards solo travellers.
 Just You is a good example, as is Busabout.

 - Don’t stay at big resorts.
 These are packed with families and groups of friends and is just not the solo travelling scene you’re looking for, we imagine.

 - Opt for a social hostel or family-run guesthouse.
 There are some great hostels in Croatia.
 Doing your research when it comes to finding the one that’s going to suit you best is something we’d suggest doing.
 It’s no use staying somewhere social that’s also a mad party hostel if you’re not a big drinker or whatever.

 - Make sure you’re staying somewhere central.
 You most definitely don’t want to be stuck by yourself in the middle of nowhere or in a weird part of town.
 Even if it’s cheaper.
 Stay somewhere where there are bars, restaurants, things to do – it’s just more interesting, too.

 - Ask the staff at your accommodation about things to do in the area.
 Local knowledge is always a good thing and can lead you to find some pretty cool stuff that your guidebook won’t have covered.

 - Keep in touch with your friends and family – especially if you’re feeling the solo travel blues.
 Not only is it a good way to feel grounded and connected, but having people back home know where you are is always the safer option.
 As opposed to people not knowing at all what you’re up to.